Never Say Never Again (song)

 "Never Say Never Again" is a song by the Bee Gees, It was written by Barry, Robin & Maurice Gibb in 1968 and released on the album Odessa in 1969.

 Writing and recording

 Robin recalled that he wanted to write a song with the line, 'I declared war on Spain.
 According to Robin: "Instead, Barry wanted something so normal it was ridiculous.
 He said my words were so unromantic.
 But what could be more normal than a man in love wanting to declare war on anything that was to him unlovely?".

 Unlike the other songs on the album, this song was recorded quickly.
 The Sketches for Odessa disc, released with the album's 2009 remastered edition, has an alternate mono mix from December 7, 1968 with a distorted electric guitar part that is not on the multitrack master and a different lead vocal take.

-At the beginning of the song, the chord was A.
+Reception

+BBC review highlighted "Never Say Never Again" as the representation for the album's "wavering, self-conscious grasp at some kind of proto-concept", seen in the ambiguous lyrics like "You said Goodbye/I declared war on Spain".